-• City of Monroe LOS Standards are based on the requirements of Washington's GMA and consistent with regional and state planning.
-Monroe sets LOS standards for arterial, collector, and local streets (not state highways).
-The current adopted City LOS standard is D for arterial intersections and LOS C for collector and local street intersections.
-WSDOT sets the LOS standards for the highways of statewide significance (HSS), which in Monroe are US 2 and SR 522.
+- WSDOT sets the vehicular LOS standards for the highways of statewide significance (HSS), which in Monroe are US 2 and SR 522.
 For non-HSS facilities, like SR 203, the state requires that an agency coordinate with WSDOT in establishing an LOS standard for those facilities.
 PSRC has determined that SR 203 is a highway of regional significance and designates the LOS standard.
-The current LOS standard for all state routes within the City is LOS D.
+The current LOS standard for all state routes within the City is LOS D. - Monroe is also adopting a pedestrian and bicycle LOS standard scale of green (good), orange (acceptable), and red (poor).
+Both pedestrian and bicycle LOS measure the presence of active transportation facilities against the planned networks as defined in the Transportation System Plan.

-7.1.3 Arterials and Collectors
+4.1.3 Arterials and Collectors

-Figure 7-1 shows the existing roadway functional classification system for transportation facilities in the study area.
+Figure 4-1 shows the existing roadway functional classification system for transportation facilities in the study area.
 Three major, state-controlled highways (principal arterials) serve Monroe: US 2, SR 522, and SR 203.
 US 2 provides the major east-west regional connection between Monroe and Everett to the west and to Sultan, Stevens Pass, and beyond to the east.
 SR 203 provides a north-south connection to Duvall and SR 522 provides northeast-southwest connection to Woodinville, Bothell, and north Seattle.
 Within Monroe, US 2, SR 522, and SR 203 are classified as principal arterials.
 Main Street/Old Owen Road, Fryelands Boulevard, a portion of Chain Lake Road, N Kelsey Street, and Woods Creek Road are classified as minor arterials.
 Several collector streets provide connectivity between the City's principal and minor arterials and its local roads.
 The collectors also provide vital connectivity between the City's residential areas and central business district and are therefore candidates for improvements to active mode facilities.
-Figure 7-1 shows Existing functional road classifications.
 Other roads in Monroe are local roads.